About Finnish Lapphunds

 In Summary

 Generally, this breed is active, alert, good with kids, the elderly, and other animal family members.
 They will chase small animals and may chase birds, so Lapphunds shouldn’t be left alone with them.
-Daily exercise is needed, and apartment life is not recommended unless the owner can commit to the exercise needs of the breed.
+Daily exercise is needed, and apartment life is not recommended unless the owner can commit to the mental and physical exercise needs of the breed.
 This breed is prone to barking during play and to alert you to approaching strangers, so don’t expect it to be a quiet dog.

 Lapphunds have a pack mentality, so they should not be left alone for an extended time.
 The double coat helps insulate the breed from harsh temperatures, but extra care should be exercised in high heat and humidity.
-The double coat is thick but manageable with regular brushing.
-The breed is extremely healthy with a long life expectancy, so a Finnish lapphund could be your next animal companion for years to come.
+The double coat is usually thick but manageable with regular brushing.
+The breed is extremely healthy with a long life expectancy, so a Finnish Lapphund could be your next animal companion for years to come.

 Is a Finnish Lapphund the right breed for me?